darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 Throughout this description, references will be made to other tone mappers, namely _filmic rgb_ and _sigmoid_.
 This is to support users already familiar with those modules; however, familiarity with those modules is not required to use _AgX_; it is perfectly safe to skip over such references.

-Due to the high number of controls, related controls are often grouped together in collapsible sections, and the controls are distributed between either two or three tabs.
+Due to the high number of controls, related controls are often grouped together in collapsible sections, and the controls are distributed over two tabs.

-The tabs are:

--   settings
--   curve (if enabled)
--   primaries.

-The _curve_ tab is only visible in 3-tab mode, enabled by setting `plugins/darkroom/agx/enable_curve_tab=TRUE` in `darktablerc`.
-In that mode, the plot of the curve and the advanced parameters, both of which are described below, are removed from the _settings_ tab.
-In 3-tab mode, they can be accessed via the dedicated _curve_ tab, saving vertical space.
-When set to `FALSE`, all curve controls appear on the _settings_ tab.
-The setting is intended to be used with lower-resolution displays, to avoid the need to scroll the module.

-Below, the contents of the various tabs are listed (note that some controls may appear at different places, depending on the choice of 2 or 3-tab mode).
-Then, each control will be described in detail.

 # tabs